tseemann/VelvetOptimiser/README.md

 *   `-f '-shortPaired paired_reads_1.fna -shortPaired2 paired_reads_2.fna'`
     -   Two read files supplied, both are short paired fastas but come from two different libraries, therefore needing two different CATEGORIES.

+*	`-f '-shortPaired -fastq.gz -separate reads_R1.fastq.gz reads_R2.fastq.gz'`
+	-	Separate files for forward and reverse reads of a paired end library are specified with the `-separate` tag.

 There is a fairly extensive checker built into the optimiser to check if the format of the string is correct.
 However, it won't check the read files for their format (`fasta`, `fastq`, `eland` etc.)